 Medical facilities in Mauritania are limited, particularly outside Nouakchott.
 Medicines may be difficult to obtain in local pharmacies so you should carry all your own medications.
 Most doctors and private hospitals will require up-front payment regardless of whether you have travel health insurance.
 In the event of a serious accident or illness, medical evacuation to a destination with appropriate facilities may be necessary.
 Medical evacuation could cost up to $A50,000 depending on circumstances.

 Malaria is a risk throughout the year in most areas except in the northern regions of Dakhlet-Nouadhibou and Tiris-Zemmour.
-Other mosquito-borne diseases (including dengue fever, rift valley fever, and yellow fever) also occur in the region.
+Other mosquito-borne diseases (including dengue fever and rift valley fever) also occur in the region.
 We encourage you to consider taking prophylaxis against malaria and to take precautions against being bitten by mosquitoes, including using insect repellent at all times, wear long, loose fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 Where to get help